Wonastow Lodge is a Grade II listed building in the Monmouthshire local planning authority area, Wales. First listed on 16 October 1995. Bridge.

 Description

-Early C19 lodge.
-A single-story square front block of roughcast render on a stone plinth, with a pyramidical slate roof and a large rendered chimney with cornice behind the apex; a lower block to the rear with a slate roof and brick chimney at the end.
-The 3-bay front has an almost full-width shallow gable with a central doorway (6-panelled door); a pedimented porch with squat Doric columns on plinths, seats to the sides, and trellis above the seats.
-In the apex of the gable above the porch is a shield with a raised clover-leaf cross.
-Either side of the porch is a single round-headed blank arch containing a square-headed 12-pane sash window.
-The side walls have shallow gables like that to the front: in the left side is a blank arch like those at the front, containing a round-headed sash window with radiating glazing bars, but the right-hand side has a modern window.
+Wonastow Lodge is an early 19th-century lodge.
+It features a single-story square front block made of roughcast render sitting on a stone plinth, topped with a pyramidical slate roof and a large rendered chimney with a cornice at the apex.
+At the rear, there is a lower block with a slate roof and a brick chimney at the end.
+The front has three bays and an almost full-width shallow gable, which includes a central doorway with a six-panelled door.
+The doorway is framed by a pedimented porch supported by squat Doric columns on plinths, with seats on either side and a trellis above the seats.
+Above the porch, in the apex of the gable, is a shield featuring a raised clover-leaf cross.
+On either side of the porch are single round-headed blank arches, each containing a square-headed 12-pane sash window.
+The side walls also have shallow gables similar to the front; the left side features a blank arch like those at the front, which contains a round-headed sash window with radiating glazing bars, while the right side has a modern window.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.